Plug-in electric vehicles (PEVs) are an important component of Go Electric's technology portfolio for achieving sustainability and energy security.

 Policy makers and stakeholders need a better understanding of the effect of this important option in order to develop effective strategies to advance the commercial viability of these vehicles.

-Go Electric brings a simple 1-Solution to contribute to clean energy transportation.
+Go Electric proposes a simple 1-Solution to contribute to clean energy transportation, starting at your neighborhood level.

 30 Reasons to Buy Electric